 Up to 3 days = 3 hours of sleep required

 In the case of SHTF, sleep deprivation should not necessarily be something that members wantonly accept, but rather deal with as they would deal with other logistical considerations.

-While less than 7-8 hours of sleep within a 24-hour period affects higher-order mental abilities and situational awareness, sleep deprivation should not necessarily be a factor in basic training environments, unless training evolutions involve the retention of important knowledge.
-Simple, psychomotor activities – like hiking or gathering firewood – fit well even in a sleep deprived environment.
+While less than 7-8 hours of sleep within a 24-hour period affect higher-order mental abilities and situational awareness, sleep deprivation should not necessarily be a factor in basic training environments, unless training evolutions involve the retention of important knowledge.
+Simple, psychomotor activities – like hiking or gathering firewood – fit well even in a sleep-deprived environment.

 There does seem to be some debate as to whether or not brief, fragmented “naps” help to mitigate sleep deprivation in an operational environment.
 But most agree that the “quality” of sleep is what is important.
 This firmly holds true the old military adage “never stand when you can sit, never sit when you can lie down.”
 Even a 20-minute high-quality nap can be beneficial to performance.

 Above all else, when it comes to sleep deprivation, “lead from the front” does not apply.
 Commanders should not allow themselves to become victims of their own training.
 In both real-world and training environments, commanders, cadre and evaluators need more sleep than those in actual training or those performing physical tasks.

 Equally important for Preppers are the findings that a high level of physical fitness helps to mitigate the effects of sleep deprivation.
 Clearly, Preppers should focus on physical training now to help mitigate the effects of sleep deprivation in time of SHTF.